HackBerkeley/cal-hacks-2014-intro-js/README.md

-# Cal Hacks Intro JavaScript/jQuery workshop
+# Hackers @ Berkeley & Cal Hacks 2014: Intro JavaScript and jQuery

 In this workshop, I'll be giving you a rapid, fast-paced overview of JavaScript, the programming language, and how you can use JavaScript (and tools like jQuery) to make web front-ends (websites) more interactive, and to get websites to communicate with servers.